forynski/jax-pid-nn/README.md

 - Remove tracks with **no detector information at all** (0.5–2% of dataset)
 - Retain only tracks with at least one valid detector measurement

+**Stratified Train/Test Split (NEW):**
+- Maintains identical class distributions in both sets
+- Eliminates sampling bias
+- Fair model evaluation across momentum ranges

 **Detector Masking (TPC, TOF):**
 - Create explicit masks indicating detector hardware availability
 - Model learns to ignore features when mask=0 via attention

+**Threshold Optimisation (NEW):**
+- Per-particle probability thresholds for efficiency/purity trade-off
+- Can force 90% efficiency on any particle
+- Useful for physics analysis with detector specifications
+- Accuracy stays at argmax optimal (0% change), but per-class metrics improve

 **Bayesian Token-Based Filling (Key Update):**
 - Missing Bayesian values filled with **special token (-0.25)** instead of 0.25